Andre-L-Melo/R_Language-Data_Analytics/Statistical_Analysis_With_R:Hypothesis_Test/Readme.md

  - attr(*, "na.action")= 'omit' Named int [1:9430] 472 478 616 644 726 734 755 839 840 841 ...
   ..- attr(*, "names")= chr [1:9430] "472" "478" "616" "644" ...
 ```
-Note that, we cannot work with these samples because their size are greater than 10% of our population size.
-For example, B6 population size is 54.635, so, our sample size must be smaller than 5.463 in order to respect the Central Limit Theorem.
-We will filter our sampled data, splitting by carrier B6 and EV airline, after that we will randomly get 5000 records to our new sample.
+Note, we cannot work with these samples because their size is greater than 10% of our population size.
+For example, the B6 population size is 54.635, implying that the sample size must be smaller than 5.463 to respect the Central Limit Theorem.
+We will filter our sampled data, splitting by carrier B6 and EV airline, and then we will randomly get 5000 records to our new sample.

 ``` r
 > ev <- sample_n(filter(pop_data, carrier == "EV", arr_delay > 0), 5000)